redox-os/website/content/news/this-month-250331.md

 - bjorn3 did a cleanup of the MBR/GPT library
 - bjorn3 reduced the code duplication on storage drivers
 - bjorn3 improved the graphics subsystem API
+- bjorn3 unified most of the scheme code on storage drivers
 - bjorn3 moved the aborts of drivers to the `pcid` daemon, simplifying the drivers
 - bjorn3 improved the `fmt.sh` script to apply code formatting in all drivers and libraries with Cargo

+## USB Improvements

+- bjorn3 fixed the USB 3.0 support for USB storage devices

 ## Scheme Improvements